monora/rgl/README.md

 Look for more in [examples](https://github.com/monora/rgl/tree/master/examples) directory.

-## (Optional) Configuring DOT output options
+## (Optional) Configuring Graphviz DOT output options

 The default graph will use standard DOT output visuals.

-If you wish to configure the styling of the diagram we provide the methods `set_edge_options` and `set_vertex_options` for this purpose.
-You can use any options from the `NODE_OPTS` and `EDGE_OPTS` constants in `lib/rgl/rdot.rb`.
-Simply use the exact option name as an argument in your method call.
+If you wish to configure the styling of the diagram, module {RGL::DOT} adds the methods {RGL::Graph#set_edge_options} and {RGL::Graph#set_vertex_options} for this purpose.
+You can use any options from the {RGL::DOT::NODE_OPTS} and {RGL::DOT::EDGE_OPTS} constants in {RGL::DOT::EDGE_OPTS}.
+Use the exact option name as an argument in your method call.

-You can also configure the overall appearance of the graph by passing a hash of options from `GRAPH_OPTS` to the output method.
-The example below shows an example of styling vertices, edges and setting some basic graph options.
+You can also configure the overall appearance of the graph by passing a hash of options from {RGL::DOT::GRAPH_OPTS} to the output method.
+The example below shows styling of vertices, edges and setting some basic graph options.

+The available options are described in the [GraphViz DOT Spec](https://www.graphviz.org/pdf/dotguide.pdf)

 ![colored diagram](images/styled_graph.png "Colored DOT graph")